SEO Trends: 45 Experts On The Future Of Search

 Krista LaRiviere, Cofounder & CEO at gShift

-The primary trend in SEO in 2015 will be content marketing and the discoverability of that content in search and social.
+The primary trend in SEO will be content marketing and the discoverability of that content in search and social.
 There are two related secondary trends that smart marketers will recognize that will set their strategies and outcomes apart from competitors.
 Those secondary trends are:

 - Keyword-driven content for the sales funnel.